zahraaliaghazadeh/javascript-cheatsheet/README.md

 * toFixed(n) - it will limit the number of decimals to be rounded to n , returns string
 * isNan()    - it will check the type to see if it is not number

+### Date
+* Date.parse -  parses a date string and returns a number of milliseconds between the date and midnight 01/01/1970s
+* new Date() - instentiate , create a new date object

 ## Learning Resources